Association of Infant Mental Health in Tennessee (AIMHiTN)

 AIMHiTN values diversity, equity, and inclusion and intentionally seeks to embed these principles in our services.
 We have an unwavering commitment to individual and organizational efforts to recognize and address bias, to embracing cultural and lived experiences, to removing historically oppressive barriers to inclusion, and continuing to evolve as an organization where all infants, young children, and the caregivers and professionals who care for them feel that they belong.

-Emergency Specialist is responsible for:
+The Inclusion Specialist is responsible for:

 - Development of resources and tools for IECMH workforce and our partners to support their work and service to all young children.